We Protect Your Commercial Marine Business Worldwide.

 - Waiver of Subrogation – it is requested by many marinas in Florida, therefore, an endorsement is added to your policy, to waive the subrogation process by your Insurance company against the marinas.

-- Marine Contractors Tools and Equipment – it cover your tools during transit, normally up to $10,000 policy limit.
+- Marine Contractors Tools and Equipment – it covers your tools during transit, normally up to $10,000 policy limit.
 However, if you need to insure more expensive tools, it is required to submit a list of all schedule items along with the serial number and the value per item.

 How much it cost to insure Marine Contractor in Florida?

-To find out how much it cost you to ensure Commercial Marine Contractor in Florida, please fill out a quote request form today.
+To find out how much it cost you to insure Commercial Marine Contractor in Florida, please fill out a quote request form today.
 Our Agents will shop on your behalf for a comprehensive package policy deal along with affordable premium.
 Or, before you renew, feel free to call us now at (954) 454-9599, or (866) 454-9555 to review your current policy.